 Dr. Henry Kissinger and Hanoi Envoy Le Duc Tho emerged smiling from their longest session?

-Dr. Henry Kissinger and Hanoi Envoy Le Duc Tho emerged smiling from their longest session of peace talks in Paris today the 13th January).
+Background: Dr. Henry Kissinger and Hanoi Envoy Le Duc Tho emerged smiling from their longest session of peace talks in Paris today the 13th January).
 All indications are that it was a historic occasion, and photographers were called in to record it.
 Both sides said that significant progress had been made.
 Experts will continue to work on details.
 Meanwhile, Dr. Kissinger reports to President Nixon in the United States, and keeps in touch with Le Duc Tho through "usual channels".
 General Alexander Haig, Dr. Kissinger's former deputy, and now Army Vice Chief of Staff has been summoned to join President Nixon and his chief negotiator in their talks tomorrow.
 General Haig travelled several times to South Vietnam to keep President Thieu informed of developments.

 SYNOPSIS: This house may yet live in history.
 It was certainly much photographed on Saturday, the 13th January.